-Sunday afternoon’s deluge soaked the latter half of the Pemberwick Glenville Day festivities, the the 10:00am neighborhood tour went off without a hitch.
+Sunday afternoon’s deluge soaked the latter half of the Pemberwick Glenville Day festivities, but the 10:00am neighborhood tour went off without a hitch.

 The tour was one in a series that is part of the yearlong celebration of Greenwich’s 375th anniversary, 1640-2015.
 On January 1, church bells tolled, heralding the beginning of the anniversary year.
 On Feb.
 22, Putnam Hill Park was rededicated.